-Now that working remotely is the new normal, small business owners should re-evaluate the software that, for over 43% of companies, has become the backbone of remote team communication — their video conferencing tools.
+Now that working remotely is the new normal, small business owners should re-evaluate the software that has become the backbone of remote team communication — their video conferencing tools.

 In 2021, many smaller businesses scrambled to make the first available video conferencing work for them, even if its features were less than ideal.
 Now, there are countless options available for video calling — and many that may make you want to switch from your current platform.

-In this post, we’ll cover 2021’s best video conferencing apps and outline how they benefit SMBs specifically.
+In this post, we’ll cover 2022’s best video conferencing apps and outline how they benefit small businesses specifically.

 |Video Conferencing Platform||Price Range||Top Features||Best For|

 |GoToMeeting||3 Paid Plans from $12.00/month and up, billed annually||Smart Assistant, Note Taking, Transcription||Small teams with lots of weekly meetings|